-Alan's clients include real estate owners and developers, financial institutions, mortgage banks and brokerage companies, title insurers, accounting and other professional service firms, insurance brokerage companies, staffing and executive recruiting firms, and wholesale distributors.
+With a core focus on corporate and real estate matters for more than 25 years, Alan's clients today include real estate owners and developers, financial institutions, mortgage banks and brokerage companies, title insurers, accounting and other professional service firms, insurance brokerage companies, staffing and executive recruiting firms, and wholesale distributors.
 He is highly experienced in corporate and real estate matters such as:

-Prior to founding the firm, Alan was a partner in Tarter & Gulotta, LLP, and prior to that he was an associate at the New York law firm of Battle Fowler LLP (n/k/a Paul, Hastings, Janofsky & Walker LLP).
+Prior to founding Tarter Krinsky & Drogin, Alan was a partner in Tarter & Gulotta, LLP, and prior to

 Quote I live by: